-- Provide a brief background on the sanctuary and humpback whales and then provide guidance on how to sight whales and how the data collection will be done. - Have participants review the Notice of Caution document and complete information on participant sign-in sheet. - Designate two volunteers to complete the Site Map form. - Have all volunteers complete the Behavior Sheets. - Fill out the Census Sheets (site leaders collaborate to complete one sheet per count date). - Announce start of each time period to all volunteers. - Keep a copy of the whale behavior information sheet available for reference. - Distribute other handouts as appropriate. - Collect data sheets from volunteers.
+- Provide a brief background on the sanctuary and humpback whales and then provide guidance on how to sight whales and how the data collection will be done. - Have participants review the Notice of Caution document and complete information on participant sign-in sheet. - Have all volunteers complete the Behavior Sheets. - Fill out the Census Sheets (site leaders collaborate to complete one sheet per count date). - Announce start of each time period to all volunteers. - Keep a copy of the whale behavior information sheet available for reference. - Distribute other handouts as appropriate. - Collect data sheets from volunteers.
 Be sure that all fields have been completed and information is legible. - Place a star on the top right corner of the two most accurate behavior sheets. - Submit online via form OR call the appropriate sanctuary office within one hour of the count to report census data, the number of volunteer participants (including site leaders) and number of public outreach for media purposes.